 Several banks offer Solo 401k plans, and the list grows yearly.
 You’re lucky to bank with U.S Bank, Wells Fargo, or Charles Schwab.

 These banks all offer excellent Solo 401k plans.
-Because you’re self-employed and not part of a company, a Solo 401k can come in handy for retirement.
+Because you’re self-employed and not part of a company, a Solo 401k can be useful for retirement.

-If you bank with one of these companies and open an IRA CD (or CD- ladder), you’ll be able to save for retirement and watch your money grow over time — tax-free.
+If you bank with one of these companies and open an IRA CD (or CD- ladder), you can save for retirement and watch your money grow over time — tax-free.

 Can I put rental income in a 401k?

 The short answer is yes.
 The longer answer is that it depends on the context.
-When talking about income from investments, a 401k is an investment like anything else.
+When discussing income from investments, a 401k is an investment like anything else.
 So if you can put your rental income in a 401k, why not leave it there?

 However, there are tax implications to consider.
 Depending on your circumstances, you may be subject to taxes on the income as soon as it’s received.